 When we bought the castle in 1997 we started with three bedrooms, our guests sharing our family home with us, eating together, sharing the same space and enjoying a shared genuine country house experience – guests have shared our downs as well as ups as we have theirs.
 We were passionate about breathing new life into this once sad and neglected place and we attracted guests who understood that passion and were looking for that shared experience.

 Nearly twenty years on we have many more bedrooms – all on a rolling redecoration programme – but the ethos hasn’t changed.
 We have worked hard to retain the essence of a shared country house experience.
-In many ways the easier option would have been boutique, beige and bland – but nearly everyone else is doing that already.

 We seek to share the simple joys of country life with our guests – other places can offer contrived luxury and simpering service much better than we ever could or would wish to – and simple joys have to be kept simple to stay real.

 That experience is borne of genuine hospitality made of genuine interactions.
 What makes us different are not our facilities (there’s only so much you can do with a good bed, a deep bath and a hearty breakfast) but the relationships you will have while you are here – between you and us, you and our staff (whose friendliness we value far more than efficiency) and, most importantly, you and your fellow guests which we hope create longer lasting memories than a loose corner of wallpaper, a chip in the paintwork or a missing jam pot at breakfast.
 We want you to feel you belong here as much as we do.

 We have broken down the artificial barriers of a hotel – there is no reception desk to get in the way of our welcome, there is no barrier between you and the kitchen (if you need something and we can do it, we will.
 If you ask for something we are unable to provide, we will suggest an alternative), the bar is yours to explore and get creative behind.